milestonesys/mipsdk-samples-component/SurveillanceCloud/README.md

 2. Open the `SurveillanceCloudSample.sln` solution file with Visual Studio.

+3. The `SurveillanceCloudSampleService` project depends on classes from `VideoOS.Platform.dll` and `VideoOS.Platform.SDK.dll`.
+Unfortunately, IIS is not compatible with some of the extra files includes through the `VideoOS.Platform` NuGet packages and thus the project instead contains direct references as well as a post-build step for copying some dlls.
+These all rely on the MIP SDK being installed in the default location.
+If the MIP SDK is not installed or not in the default folder the references and post-build step needs to be updated to use the correct location.

-3. Set the `SurveillanceCloudSample` and `SurveillanceCloudSampleService` projects as startup projects.
+4. Set the `SurveillanceCloudSample` and `SurveillanceCloudSampleService` projects as startup projects.
 To do this, in the **Solution Explorer** window, right click on the Solution and select **Set StartUp Projects**.

     ![](SurveillanceCloud_002.jpg)

-4. Select the **Multiple startup projects** option and set the **Action** of `SurveillanceCloudSample` and `SurveillanceCloudSampleService` projects to **Start**.
+5. Select the **Multiple startup projects** option and set the **Action** of `SurveillanceCloudSample` and `SurveillanceCloudSampleService` projects to **Start**.